epadam/CNN-AV1-intra-encoder/source/cnn.rst

 General Structure of CNN
 --------------------------

 The explanation of each layer is presented as follows.

 Convolutional Layer
 ---------------------

-Convolutional layer uses kernel map or filter to extract the features from raw data.
+Convolutional layer uses kernel map or filter to extract the features from the input data.

 The operation is defined as: